In this guide, you will learn how to setup Cloudflare CDN with the best settings.

 Please comment below if you have any questions during setting up/configuring the Cloudflare.

-If you still couldn’t get the better page speed, you probably have to check for your web hosting and your cache plugin.
+If you still couldn’t get the better page speed, you probably have to check for your web hosting (I’m using A2 Hosting which loads my website less than 1 second) and your cache plugin.
 I have a complete WordPress speed optimization guide which can help you to further improve your page loading speed.